The 8 Biggest Jaw-Droppers at the 2019 Oscars

 Kevin Winter/Getty Images

 6. Deep Track: The show broke formula when it came time for Lady Gaga and Bradley Cooper to perform Best Original Song nominee (and, incidentally, the eventual winner) "Shallow," to great effect.
-Instead of having another celebrity come on and introduce the performance, as Kacey Musgraves, Keegan-Michael Key and others did for their fellow nominees, the intro started as Gaga's piano and a stool for Cooper to sit on were set up on stage, and then the two walked up there from their seats.
+Instead of having another celebrity come on and introduce the performance, as Kacey Musgraves, Keegan-Michael Key and others did for their fellow nominees, the intro started as Gaga's piano and a stool for Cooper to sit on were set up on stage, and then the A Star Is Born co-stars ascended the stage from their seats.

-And it was good.
-(It was almost incidental, considering how much of a given it was, that "Shallow" won later in the night.)

 Cooper may have been robbed of a Best Director nomination, but here's hoping he got a nice, long look at that standing ovation.